Red Fred Whole Wheat Waffles

 2oz Bonnecherre Raw Sheep's Milk Cheese, coarsely grated

 2oz Pancetta, sliced, cooked crisp, drained, cooled and crumbled

-¼cp loosely packed fresh herbs like thyme, Italian parsley, chive, oregano, coarsely
+¼cp loosely packed fresh herbs like thyme, Italian parsley, chive, oregano, coarsely chopped

 small clove of garlic, minced

 ¼tsp freshly ground pepper

 1 TBSP olive oil